ajifoster3/ajifoster3/README.md

 <h1 align="center">Welcome! 👋</h1>
-Hi, <br />
+Hey there, <br />
 I'm Ash a PhD student of Robotics at the University of Plymouth.
+My research focus is coordination in multi-robot teams for offshore wind inspection.

 - 📫 How to reach me **ajifoster3@gmail.com**